n2iw/cat-relay/README.md

 commands.
 At this moment, no software other than SDR++ and RUMlogNG is tested, including Dxlab Commander.

 ##  How is works
-Cat-relay reads frequencies from SDR++ and RUMlogNG every 50ms (configurable), and synchronizes them if either of them changes.
+Cat-relay reads frequencies and modes from SDR++ and RUMlogNG every 50ms (configurable), and synchronizes them if either of them changes.
-It also synchronizes mode from SDR++ to RUMlogNG.
-(I haven't found a way to read mode from RUMlogNG yet).

 ## Prerequisites
 - CAT control needs to be correctly configured in RUMlogNG